KVHZ

 KVHZ (1430 AM) is an American radio station licensed to serve the community of Wasilla, Alaska.
 The station began broadcasting under program test authority as KMBQ in December 2008.
 Currently owned by Aaron Coman and Erin Marie Cruz, through licensee WorthRome, LLC, the station received its broadcast license on January 27, 2012.

-Programming

-The station broadcasts a mix of talk radio programming and 1960s oldies music.
-Syndicated talk programming includes America's Morning News (a radio news service of The Washington Times), The Ron Insana Show (a business news show from Compass Media Networks), and talk shows hosted by Neal Boortz, Don Imus, and Lars Larson.
-Nights, overnights, and weekends are predominantly music hours focused on the hits of the 1960s.
+KHITZ 107.1 (branded on-air as KHITZ 107-1) is a commercial rock-leaning music radio station serving the Mat-Su Valley and surrounding areas of Southcentral Alaska.

 History

 Early days

 In January 2004, Thomas L. Sweeney of Spokane, Washington, applied to the Federal Communications Commission (FCC) for a construction permit for a new broadcast radio station.
 The FCC granted this permit on December 15, 2005, with a scheduled expiration date of December 15, 2008.
 However, Sweeney died on January 31, 2006, at the age of 83.
 His daughter, Ruth Ann Sweeney, acting as her father's personal representative, notified the FCC of the involuntary transfer of control of the permit and the FCC approved the transfer on June 30, 2006.

 While awaiting FCC action, Ruth Ann Sweeney reached an agreement in May 2006 to sell the construction permit to Charles Dunham, owner of Northern Radio, Inc., and the license holder for KSWD and KSWD-FM in Seward, Alaska.
 The FCC approved this sale on August 31, 2006, and the transaction was formally consummated on October 2, 2006.